nyc-crh/site/content/gallery/fifteen-demands.md

 The students organized a one-day boycott of their high schools, to demonstrate their commitment to these demands.[^2]

-[^1]: Noah Remnick, “‘The Police State in Franklin K. Lane’: Desegregation, Student Resistance, and the Carceral Turn at a New York City High School,” *Journal of Urban History* 49, no. 5, published online January 11, 2023, [https://doi.org/10.1177/00961442221142060](https://doi.org/10.1177/00961442221142060); Neil Phillip Buffett, “Crossing the Line: High School Student Activism, the New York High School Student Union, and the 1968 Ocean Hill-Brownsville Teachers’ Strike,” *Journal of Urban History* 45, no. 6 (December 2018).
+[^1]: Noah Remnick, “‘The Police State in Franklin K. Lane’: Desegregation, Student Resistance, and the Carceral Turn at a New York City High School,” *Journal of Urban History* 49, no. 5, published online January 11, 2023, [https://doi.org/10.1177/00961442221142060](https://doi.org/10.1177/00961442221142060), and Neil Phillip Buffett, “Crossing the Line: High School Student Activism, the New York High School Student Union, and the 1968 Ocean Hill-Brownsville Teachers’ Strike,” *Journal of Urban History* 45, no. 6 (December 2018).

 [^2]: “One-Day Boycott by HS Students,” *New York Amsterdam News*, May 10, 1969.